eatcodeplay/Konsole.js/README.md

 # Konsole.js

-Konsole.js is a On-Screen Debugger/Logger and (optionally) default browser console replacement.
+Konsole.js is a On-Screen Debugger/Logger and (optionally) default browser console replacement for mobile and desktop.

 Konsole was created to have a quick and simple way to debug a project you are working on, without the need to have a debugger take up precious space.
 Konsole can be quickly accessed and used via Keyboard shortcuts.
+If you want to open Konsole on mobile, there is a hidden square/button at the bottom right of the browser on mobile devices.

 Here, have a [demo](https://rawgit.com/eatcodeplay/Konsole.js/master/examples/basic.html).

 ## Features

+* Mobile Friendly.
+Can be opened via a hidden square/button at the bottom right of any mobile browser.
 * Obviously logging ( Log types: `log, info, system, warn, error, event` ).
 * Prettifies log output, also allowing to define custom inspection depth
 * Takeover-Mode: use Konsole as if it were `console`.
 (Can be disabled)